samaahmed-1/project-one/README.md

 # Sales Dashboard 📈

-This interactive dashboard provides a comprehensive overview of a company's sales and revenue performance.
-It transforms raw sales data into actionable insights, helping stakeholders track key metrics, identify top-performing products, and understand revenue trends.
+This project demonstrates a complete data analysis workflow, transforming raw sales data into an interactive business intelligence dashboard.
+The goal was to provide clear, actionable insights to help the business improve its performance and revenue.

 ---
 📸 Visual Preview